LoverCheng/airbrb/README.md

 	- Property amenities ✅
 * Using a button, a new listing on the server is created and visibly added to the dashboard (the Hosted Listings Screen) once all of the required fields have been filled out correctly.

-* A unique route must exist for this screen that is parameterised on the listing ID.
+* A unique route must exist for this screen that is parameterized on the listing ID. ✅
 * The user should be able to edit the following:
-	- Title 👀
+	- Title ✅
-	- Address 👀
+	- Address ✅
-	- Thumbnail 👀
+	- Thumbnail ✅
-	- Price (per night) 👀
+	- Price (per night) ✅
-	- Type 👀
+	- Type ✅
-	- Number of bathrooms 👀
+	- Number of bathrooms ✅
-	- Bedrooms (incorporate editing of beds as part of bedrooms) 👀
+	- Bedrooms (incorporate editing of beds as part of bedrooms) ✅
-	- Amenities 👀
+	- Amenities ✅
-	- List of property images 👀
+	- List of property images ✅
-* Updates can auto-save, or a save button can exist that saves the updates and returns you to the hosted listings screen.
+* Updates can auto-save, or a save button can exist that saves the updates and returns you to the hosted listings screen. ✅

 #### 2.2.4.
 Publishing a listing

  * For a listing to "go live" means that the listing becomes visible to other AirBrB users on the screen described in ``2.4``.
  * On the hosted listings screen described in ``2.2.1``, add the ability to make an individual listing "go live".

  	- A listing must have at least one availability date range (e.g. a listing could be available between 1st and 3rd of November and then between the 5th and 6th of November).
  	- The way you define the availability ranges is entirely up to you.
 For example, you could use the following schemas: